DarinJoshua-dev/RealEstate_Price-Recommendation-Engine/README.md

 # Real Estate Price & Recommendation Engine

-An Investment dashboard which is also a part of Real Trado WebApp and it uses AI and Data Analysis to recommend and check price predictions and comparisons for effective utilization of buying and selling of real estate.
+An Investment dashboard which is also a part of Real Trado DApp and it uses AI and Data Analysis to recommend and check price predictions and comparisons for effective utilization of buying and selling of real estate.

 ## Part of Real Trado